Ratneshtripathi07/Password-Converter/README.md

 ### Step 3: Find the Executable

 After running PyInstaller, the executable will be located in the **dist directory** within the same directory as password_converter.py file.

-## Usage

-1. Run the program.
-2. Enter your original password in the input field.
-3. Click the "Convert Password" button.
-4. Use the complex password as needed.
-5. Optionally, clear the fields or copy the result using the respective buttons.

 ## Troubleshooting